ajay-kumar-x/gRPC-basics/README.md

              }

   6. goto  maven-> package
-       this will generate 1 Java class for the .proto file (here Test.java) and n java grpc class for n services in the .proto file(here 1 class only  because only one service which will be TestServiceGrpc.java) here is the TestSeriveImplBase which we will extend the write the logics for the endpoints
+       this will generate 1 Java class for the .proto file (here "Test.java") and n java grpc class for n services in the .proto file(here 1 class only  because only one service which will be "TestServiceGrpc.java") here is the "TestSeriveImplBase" which we will extend the write the logics for the endpoints

+  7.  create a service class with any name(let "TestService") where will extend the "TestSeriveImplBase" and write the logic

+       public class TestService extends TestServiceGrpc.TestServiceImplBase {
+         @Override
+    	 public void greet(Test.Empty request, StreamObserver<Test.responseMessage> responseObserver) {
+       	 Test.responseMessage.Builder response=Test.responseMessage.newBuilder();

+        	response.setMessage("Welcome to testing");

+        	responseObserver.onNext(response.build());
+        	responseObserver.onCompleted();
+   	 }
+	}

+   8. final step we will set the server port and add the servie in Main class which will be entry point

+        public class Main {
+   	 public static void main(String[] args) throws IOException, InterruptedException {
+         Server server= ServerBuilder.forPort(8080).addService(new TestService()).build();
+         server.start();

+         System.out.println("Test Server Started on port:"+server.getPort());

+         server.awaitTermination();
+   	 }
+	}

+   9. run the Main class and use BloomRpc with proto file to test the microservice